 - Tumors that may or may not be cancerous.

 - Anal fissures: Tears in the lining of the anus.

-Weighing Your Treatment Options
+Weighing Your Treatment Options at Advanced Surgical Consultants

 In order to determine a proper course of treatment, your doctor will first need to definitively diagnose the source to your lower intestinal bleeding.